If you want the beauty of the Great Smoky Mountains and the charm of Southern hospitality, Knoxville is the place to find your next apartment rental.

 Finding the Perfect Knoxville Pad

-Summer is a great time to look for a rental in Knoxville if you aren't trying to get into the University area.
-Most leases will be 12 months long, so students should plan to stay through the summer.
-Avoid trying to find a place around August and September, when the influx of students increases competition and wait times.
+Summer is a great time to look for a rental in Knoxville.
+Most leases will be 12 months long.
+Avoid trying to find a place around August and September, when there's an increase of competition and wait times.

 Whether you want stunning single-family estates or trendy lofts, Knoxville has just the apartment rental you need.
 What are you waiting for?
 Get out there and get hunting!